-- 1. The client reserves the time synchronization by writing value "1" to the register 49201 (49211).
+- 1. The client reserves the time synchronization by writing value "1" to the control register.
 If necessary, check that the reservation value is zero at the beginning.
 If the time synchronization writing is already reserved by another client, the protection relay returns the exception response 03. - 2.
 The client writes the time structure to the protection relay.
 This can be done in one transaction or alternatively each register can be written separately. - 3.
-The client sets the clock by writing "2" into the register 49201 (49211).
-When the value "2" is written, the timesync registers are latched onto the protection relay's internal clock and the reservation in 49201 (49211) is released.
+The client sets the clock by writing "2" into the control register.
+When the value "2" is written, the timesync registers are latched onto the protection relay's internal clock and the reservation of the control register is released.